involucro/involucro/README.md

 ## Introduction

-Building and delivering software is a complex task, that can be made easier with proper encapsulation: Containers.
-They are able to pack all required dependencies (bitwise version controlled), so that you can release code with the confidence that everything works the same way it worked on the developers machine.
+Building and delivering software is a complex task that can be made easier with proper encapsulation: Containers.
+They are able to pack all required dependencies (bitwise version controlled) so that you can release code with the confidence that everything works the same way it worked on the developers machine.

 The current default for building and packing software into containers is using